open-telemetry/build-tools/semantic-conventions/README.md

   - new attributes should not be added.
     This check does not take into account opt-in attributes.
 Adding new attributes to metric is not always breaking, so it's considered non-critical and it's possible to suppress it with `--ignore-warnings`

+In some cases previous versions of semantic conventions violate validation checks in the new tooling.
+You can disable some of these checks with `--strict-validation false`.
+I

 ## Code Generator